Want the best odds online? (Compare the top three betting exchange sites here)

 We’ve put together this Betdaq exchange review to bring you a comprehensive overview of the exchange.
 The UK sportsbook is operated by Ladbrokes International and the online betting exchange platform is run by Exchange Platform solutions.

 So, how does Betdaq work?
 It works seamlessly.
 That’s because the exchange provides smaller risks and excellent Betdaq odds to punters.
-Not only does the exchange offer plenty of bonuses and promotions and a massive variety of sports, but they also provide world-class customer care service and an excellent user experience.
+Not only does the exchange offer plenty of bonuses and promotions and a massive variety of sports, but they also provide world-class customer care service and excellent user experience.

 Let’s get right into the nitty-gritty now with our review.
 Here’s Betdaq explained.